Go to the Nature Institute’s home page

 Carroll’s triumphalist narrative focuses heavily on the role of “tool kit” or “master” genes.
 (On “master” controllers in general, see Chapter 9, “A Mess of Causes”.)
 Until the discovery of these genes, he tells us, biologists had known that “evolution is due to changes in genes, but this was a principle without an example.
 No gene that affected the form and evolution of any animal had been characterized” (p.
 8).

-That state of affairs apparently ended with the identification of a relatively small number of genes whose presence, absence, or mutation turned out to be associated with the formation (or deformation) of large-scale, discrete features of an organism — and they were often associated with similar features in widely differing organisms.
-These tool kit genes may, for example, produce proteins that are distributed in bands, stripes, lines, or spots throughout a young insect embryo.
-This geographical distribution turns out to be a kind of map of certain, large-scale features that will develop later.
+That state of affairs apparently ended with the identification of a relatively small number of genes whose presence, absence, or mutation turned out to be associated with the formation (or malformation) of large-scale, discrete features of an organism — and they were often associated with similar features in widely differing organisms.
+These tool kit genes may, for example, produce proteins that are distributed in bands, stripes, lines, or spots in a young insect embryo.
+This geographical distribution turns out to be a kind of map of certain features that will develop later.

 Carroll reproduces beautiful photographs of fly embryos showing (by means of technical manipulation) brightly colored regions, where each region — blue, green, red, yellow — corresponds to the activity of a particular collection of genes.
 A couple of hours after fertilization, the oblong embryo is about one hundred cells in length from end to end (or from “west” to “east”, as the researchers prefer to say, with west corresponding to the future head pole).
 Thanks to the differentiated activity of tool kit genes, the western, middle, and eastern sections of the embryo clearly reveal themselves as separate bands.